YarDog4/Hitachi_1/README.md

     pip install --upgrade && pip install -r requirements.txt
     ```
 4. **Create a .env**
     In order to connect to Pinecone and use your data directories, you must create a .env that defines the environment variables this Python Application will use.
-It should have the following variables:
+You can create a Pinecone account [here](https://www.pinecone.io/) It should have the following variables:

     ```
     #PINECONE CREDENTIALS